instana/go-sensor/instrumentation/cloud.google.com/go/storage/README.md

 Usage
 -----

 This module is a drop-in replacement for `cloud.google.com/go/storage`.
-However if your code references any value types, e.g. `cloud.google.com/go/storage.ObjectAttrs`, you might need to add a named import for the original library as well.
+However, if your code references any value types, e.g. `cloud.google.com/go/storage.ObjectAttrs`, you might need to add a named import for the original library as well.

 The instrumentation is implemented as a thin wrapper around service object methods and does not change their behavior.
-Thus any limitations/usage patterns/recommendations for the original method also apply to the wrapped one.
+Thus, any limitations/usage patterns/recommendations for the original method also apply to the wrapped one.

 In most cases changing the import path of `cloud.google.com/go/storage` should be enough: